 And we respect Daniel's courage to stand up for what he believes in; we admire his resolve to practice his faith, we are impressed that he is not intimidated by a piece of legislation which discriminates against him - because friends... our Canadian culture eats this sort of stuff up!

-We may have our concerns about Islamist extremism... but just having Parti Quebecois propose a law which would restrict gov't employees from wearing religious symbols at work - and seems to be aimed mostly at Muslims, well that's enough to put the rest of the country in an uproar about religious rights and freedoms.
+We certainly have our concerns about Islamist extremism... but Quebec's Bill 22 which restricts gov't employees from wearing religious symbols at work - and seems to be aimed mostly at Muslims, well that's enough to put the rest of the country in an uproar about religious rights and freedoms.